 At the same time, the universities of Lausanne, Zurich and Geneva are churning out app developers and smart tech savvy professionals that will get to use that famous Swiss Made trademark on anything they wish to turn their hands to.

-Chummed up with Google and Intel, Tag's the obvious big player but there's Breitling, Alpina, Frederique Constant, Mondaine and Swatch that have already shown their Swiss smartwatch hands.
+Chummed up with Google and Intel on a series of smartwatches including the Tag Heuer Connected Modular 45, Tag is the obvious big player but there's also Breitling, Alpina, Frederique Constant, Mondaine and Swatch that have already shown their Swiss smartwatch hands.
 To date, it's all been rather excellent.

 Bright young things